tomrittervg/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

     representation of the binary SCT data as defined in {{RFC6962}}
     Section 3.2.

-The 'x509_chain' element MUST contain the leaf certificate and the full chain to a known root.
+The 'x509_chain' element SHOULD contain the leaf certificate and the full chain to a trust anchor that is publicly trusted by the client.

-\[ TBD: There was discussion about including a few field for client->server reporting, which is the exact set and order of certificates sent by the HTTPS server to the client.
-This is additional diagnostic information that a HTTPS server could use to check it's deployment... but is pretty much useless to CT or gossip.
-Right now we're not including this, but we're polling server operators to see if they would welcome this data.]
+A client SHOULD NOT submit certificates that chain to an administratively trusted root, as this represents private client data.
+If a certificate contains SCTs issued by publicly trusted logs, and chains to an administratively added trust anchor, the client SHOULD submit the 'x509_chain' consisting only of the leaf certificate.

+\[
+tjr: We want to change the 'SHOULD NOT' to something slightly different.
+\]

 ## STH pollination